 §206E- Definitions.
 For the purpose of this part, if not inconsistent with the context:

-"Special facility" means one or more buildings or structures and the land thereof for the construction of facilities that provides benefits to the community at large including, without limitation, an ocean science center that incorporates research and education programs and which is the subject of a special facility lease.
+"Special facility" means one or more buildings or structures and the land thereof for the construction of facilities that would provide benefits to the community at large including, without limitation, an ocean science center that would incorporate research and education programs, a multicultural village that would incorporate cultural education and supply a focus of international tourism and as a center for international business, and for an ocean park that would reflect Hawaii's unique marine and ocean resources, and which are the subject of a special facility lease.

 "Special facility lease" includes a contract, lease, or other agreement, or any combination thereof, the subject matter of which is the same special facility.

 §206E- Powers.
 In addition and supplemental to the powers granted to the authority by law, the authority may:

 (1) With the approval of the governor, and without public bidding, enter into a special facility lease or an amendment or supplement thereto whereby the authority agrees to construct, acquire, or remodel and furnish or equip a special facility solely for the use by another person to a special facility lease;

 (2) With the approval of the governor, issue special facility revenue bonds in principal amounts that may be necessary to yield all or a portion of the cost of any construction, acquisition, remodeling, furnishing, and equipping of any special facility, including the costs of acquisition of the site thereof;